Chart Color Schemes

 Educational attainment in Brisbane City aligns closely with national averages, showing typical qualification patterns and performance metrics

-Brisbane City has a notably high educational attainment among residents aged 15 and above, with 53.0% holding university qualifications.
-This exceeds the state (QLD) average of 25.7% and the national average of 30.4%.
-The most common qualification is Bachelor degrees, held by 33.9% of residents, followed by postgraduate qualifications at 15.8%, and graduate diplomas at 3.3%.
-Vocational pathways account for 22.7%, with advanced diplomas at 11.0% and certificates at 11.7%.
+Brisbane City has a higher educational attainment than broader averages.
+53.0% of its residents aged 15 and above have university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+Bachelor degrees are the most common at 33.9%, followed by postgraduate qualifications (15.8%) and graduate diplomas (3.3%).
+Vocational pathways account for 22.7% of qualifications, with advanced diplomas at 11.0% and certificates at 11.7%.

 Educational participation is high, with 39.6% of residents currently enrolled in formal education.
 This includes 24.4% in tertiary education, 2.3% in secondary education, and 2.1% pursuing primary education.
-Schools serving Brisbane City include Indie School, Logan - Brisbane City Campus and Albert Park Flexible School, collectively educating 94 students.
-The area shows typical Australian school conditions with balanced opportunities (ICSEA: 997).
-Secondary education is dominated by two schools, while primary students typically attend nearby catchments due to limited local capacity (0.5 places per 100 residents vs regional average of 18.1).
-Note that for some schools, enrolment data may refer to the parent campus if indicated as 'n/a'.
+Educational provision includes Indie School, Logan - Brisbane City Campus and Albert Park Flexible School, serving a total of 94 students.
+The area has typical Australian school conditions (ICSEA: 997) with balanced educational opportunities.
+Secondary education dominates with two schools, while primary students typically attend schools in nearby areas due to limited local school capacity (0.5 places per 100 residents vs 18.1 regionally).
+Many families travel to nearby areas for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education